Skip to content

 Core Elements of the CLARITY Act

-Non-fungible tokens that represent art, collectibles, or access rights would generally not be regulated as securities.
+• Clarification for NFTs.
+Tokens that are non-fungible and represent art, collectibles, or access rights likely would not be securities.

 Why the CLARITY Act Has Not Yet Passed